skyria94/Excel-Projects/README.md

 Data Preparation

-Steps Taken:
+1)  Steps Taken:

-Data Cleaning:

-Checked for duplicates and missing values to ensure data accuracy.
+       Data Cleaning:Checked for duplicates and missing values to ensure data accuracy.

-Data Enrichment:
-Added two new columns for Year and Month to facilitate time-based analysis.
+       Data Enrichment:Added two new columns for Year and Month to facilitate time-based analysis.
 Data Insights
 Key Findings:
 Sales by Category: